floragunncom/search-guard-docs/auditlogging.md

 **URL\_PARAMETER\_POST**

-The audit log message is submitted to the configured webhook URL as HTTP POST.
+The audit log message is submitted to the configured webhook URL as an HTTP POST.
 All logged information is appended to the URL as request parameters.

 **TEXT**